crcn/mojojs.com/content/docs/2 API/1 views.Base.article.md

 {{/}}

-The added benefit of breaking out of variable scope by defining them is that is also shows exactly what properties to the view expects.
+The added benefit of breaking out of variable scope by defining them is that is also shows exactly what properties the view expects.

 ## Extended API